Annual and Perennial Plants Defined

 - Generally they are the fruit and seed crops.

-- They are often planting in the mid-late spring – summer.
+- They are often planted in the spring – summer.

 Gardeners use planting charts or the information found on seed packets, along with average frost dates, to determine when to plant an annual plant.
 Both planting charts and seed packets refer to weeks before or after frost dates as a guide of when to sow seeds or plant transplants outdoors.